kanezi/spring-social-2-cloud/README.md

 [Railway.app](https://railway.app?referralCode=kanezi) is used as one of the cloud providers to deploy our app.

+Railway exposes environment variables (`${{Postgres.*}}`) for database after provisioning Postgres instance.

-After provisioning Postgres instance on railway.app following dynamic url can be used to connect spring application to database:
+Dynamic properties can be used to connect spring application to database:

 | property | value                                                                                     |